 Rolls-Royce already has experience using data analytics in civil aerospace, defence, nuclear power and other marine applications.

-The company is looking to secure UK£200 million in investments, for projects in Finland, Norway, Singapore and the U.K.
+The company is looking to secure 200 million British pounds in investments, for projects in Finland, Norway, Singapore and the U.K.

 Rolls-Royce’s Marine division has strategic partnerships with the VTT Technical Research Centre and Tampere University of Technology in Finland, the Norwegian University of Technology and Science, and Nanyang Technological University in Singapore.
 Various SMEs and start-ups are also involved in the company’s shipping projects.